 Defective Tools or Equipment

-Workplace accidents happen because equipment or a tool is defective.
+Workplace accidents happen because equipment, materials, or a tool is defective.
 For example, a power tool could cause an electrical shock if it is not operating correctly or a crane could malfunction, resulting in a catastrophic injury.
+Typically, these types of claims are based on three types of issues: design defects, manufacturing defects, or inadequate warnings or labels.
+Our Arkansas workers’ compensation attorneys also work on product liability claims.
 When an injury is caused by a defective piece of equipment or tool, the manufacturer could be held responsible.

 Subcontractors, Other Employees, or Other Companies

 Some jobs, especially construction sites, have workers from different companies and subcontractors working alongside each other.
 Typically, if another company does not employ you and one of their employee’s negligence causes your injury, you could have a claim against the company and the individual.
 Arkansas is also one of the few states that permit lawsuits against co-workers.

 If you suffered an injury while working on someone else’s property, you could have a claim against the property owner or manager.
 For instance, you could have been sent to an office to perform an update to their computer systems and were injured because a file cabinet was not secured.
 In this case, the building owner or office management company could be held accountable for your damages.